Restraints of Trade (NT)

 The reasonableness of a restraint of trade clause depends on the circumstances.
 If it goes beyond what is required to protect the employer’s legitimate interests, it will likely be unreasonable.

-If it is unreasonable, a court in the NT cannot ‘read down’ the clause to something more reasonable; only courts in New South Wales have this power.
+If a clause is unreasonable, a court in the NT cannot ‘read down’ the clause to something more reasonable.
 This means the clause will simply be unenforceable.

-Some of the factors which are relevant to whether a restraint of trade clause is reasonable include:
+The following factors are relevant to whether a restraint of trade clause is reasonable.

-- how far-reaching the restraint of trade clause is geographically.
-For example, if your former employer’s business is limited to Darwin and the clause prevents you from working anywhere in the NT, the restraint may be too broad.
-This will ultimately depend on what kind of business your former employer operates.
+- How far-reaching the restraint of trade clause is geographically.
+For example, if the employer’s business is limited to Darwin and the clause prevents the worker from working anywhere in the NT, the restraint may be too broad.
+This will ultimately depend on what kind of business the contract relates to.

-- your role with your former employer, including things such as your customer access, knowledge of trade secrets, and your seniority.
-Generally speaking, the more senior your position and the greater your knowledge of your former employer’s business, the more reasonable a restraint of trade clause is likely to be.
+- The employee’s role with the employer, including things such as their customer access, knowledge of trade secrets, and their seniority.
+Generally speaking, the more senior a position and the greater the person’s knowledge of the employer’s business, the more reasonable a wide-reaching restraint of trade clause is likely to be.

 Enforceable restraints of trade in the NT

-If your employment contract includes a reasonable restraint of trade clause, you must comply with its terms.
-If you do not, your former employer may seek an injunction to prevent you breaching it, or alternatively damages to compensate the employer for lost business or goodwill.
+If an employment contract includes a reasonable restraint of trade clause, the party must comply with its terms.
+If they do not, the former employer may seek an injunction to prevent them from breaching it, or alternatively damages to compensate them for lost business or goodwill.

-You may be able to argue that the restraint of trade clause is not in the public interest; for example, because you are a doctor or a scientist in leading medical research.
+In some cases, a worker may be able to argue that a restraint of trade clause is not in the public interest – for example, if they are a doctor or a scientist in leading medical research.

 Under the common law, unenforceable clauses in a contract can be severed from the rest of the contract.
 This means that whilst a restraint of trade clause may be unenforceable, the rest of the contract remains on foot.